IMGT-CNRS/StatAssembly/README.md

 ### Description of generated file in example folder

-- *break.txt* lists where breaks are present (default: 3,parameter: breaks).
-An empty file means no break.
+- *break.txt* lists where breaks are present (default: 3, parameter: breaks).
 - *mismatchresult.txt* shows two graphs.
-    - The first graph shows the PHRED quality score (`rgb(0,0,0)` (black) curve) with the right axis.
-The rate of mismatches (`rgb(126,87,194)`) and misalign (`rgb(239,83,80)`) is also shown for each position.
+    - The first graph shows the PHRED quality score (`rgb(0,0,0)` (black) curve) with the legend on the right axis.
+The rate of mismatches (`rgb(126,87,194)`) and misalign (`rgb(239,83,80)`) is also shown for each position with the legend on the left axis.
 A misalign is a read that has an indel at this position and a mismatch a read with a substitution.
-    - The bottom graph shows the number of mismatch rate for all reads overlapping the position indicated (`rgb(255, 171, 145)`).
+    - The bottom graph shows the number of mismatch rate for all reads which alignment cover the position indicated (`rgb(255, 171, 145)`).
 - *readresult.png* shows over the locus (position on the chromosome and on the locus displayed) the number of reads based on their quality score, as well as secondary, supplementary and overlapping reads.
 The number of breaks is displayed as red bars at the bottom panel if existing.
 - *positionresult.csv* lists all the information of both graphs.
 However mismatches and misalign represents a number and not a rate as in the graph.
+The rate could be recalculated by dividing with the sum of reads in the column map60,map1 and map0.
-- If gene list given:
+- If gene list is provided:
     - *allele_confidence.csv*: List all suspicious (shown as ! in Excel and `rgb(239,83,80)` on charts) and warning positions (shown as ~ in Excel and `rgb(255, 183, 77)` on charts).
 By default:
-        - Warning positions (`rgb(255, 183, 77)`) are positions where less than 10 reads are present and/or the rate of reads matching the base compared to the number of reads present at this position is between 60 and 80%.
+        - Warning positions (`rgb(255, 183, 77)`) are positions where less than x reads (parameter: minreads default 10) are present and/or the rate of reads matching the base compared to the number of reads present at this position is above the suspicious position rate and below the treeshold (parameter: percentwarning default 0.8).
-        - Suspicious positions (`rgb(239,83,80)`) are positions where the rate of reads matching the base compared to the number of reads present at this position is less then 60%.
+        - Suspicious positions (`rgb(239,83,80)`) are positions where the rate of reads matching the base compared to the number of reads present at this position is less than the treeshold (parameter: percentalerting default 0.6).
     - A folder containing a graph for each gene, with number of total reads for each position (total reads), reads without indels (sequence match) and sequence match.
-The number of reads on the entire region with 100% match are displayed with the `rgb(0,0,0)` (black) curve.
+The number of reads that covers the entire region with 100% match are displayed with the `rgb(0,0,0)` (black) curve.
     - *geneanalysis.csv*: List all genes, their chromosome, strand, start and end.
 It displays the average read coverage (how many times larger the reads are compared to the length of the given region), the number of reads on this region.
 Then for each position, the number of reads in total with the number of reads with identical sequence (=), ones with substitutions (X) and ones with indels (ID).
-Readsfull counts the number of reads spanning the entire region, whereas reads100 and reads100m shows respectively the number of reads matching without indels or with perfect match the full region.
+Readsfull column counts the number of reads spanning the entire region, whereas reads100 and reads100m shows respectively the number of reads matching without indels or with perfect match the full region.
 Coveragex shows how much position are covered by at least x reads (default: 10, parameter: coverage).

 ### Results analysis